-The test starts with A2 level tasks for schools and B1 level tasks for adults.
-Depending on the candidate's performance, the difficulty of tasks goes up or down.
+The test starts with A2 level tasks for our schools version and B1 -level tasks for our adult versions and, depending on the candidate's performance, the difficulty of tasks goes up or down.
 That is, with each task completed, the candidate's ability is estimated.
 The ability estimate can move up or down after each task completed or at different stages of the test.